When should I renew my safeguarding training?

 Every safeguarding training course you take should provide you with a verifiable safeguarding certificate on successful completion.
 This is necessary so that you can evidence your training to inspectors and other professionals.
 Without a certificate, there is no way of knowing that you have taken a safeguarding course.

 In order to achieve a safeguarding certificate, you will usually have to pass a short assessment at the end of your course, which will test your understanding of this important subject.

-For example, if you train with the Child Protection Company using any of our online safeguarding courses, your assessment will make up the final module of the online course.
+For example, if you train with us using any of our online safeguarding courses, your assessment will make up the final module of the online course.
 A score of 70% or higher is necessary to achieve your certificate.
 You can always refresh your knowledge of the course content and retake the assessment if you don’t pass the first time.

 After all, safeguarding training isn’t a race against the clock; it’s a necessary part of your role and something that should filter into your everyday work.
 It’s essential for you to understand safeguarding processes and best practice well, and this can sometimes mean you need a little longer to digest the information you’ll learn on a course.